TheFreeWeb/FreeSearcher/README.md

  \___  /    |____|_  /_______  //_______  /_______  //_______  /\____|__  /____|_  /\______  /\___|_  /_______  / |____|_  /
      \/            \/        \/         \/        \/         \/         \/       \/        \/       \/        \/         \/
 ```
 #THIS IS BEING FALSELEY FLAGGED BY AV VENDORS.
 No idea why this is happening, all the exe does is call a batch script.
-The only way to help is to submit our file to your AV provider, and hope they can whitelist it.
+The only way to help is to submit our file to your AV provider, and hope they can whitelist it. (if you can't be bothered to fix your av, run start.bat)

 A simple windows CLI application for accessing ripped media.
 These are all checked by us, and are 100% safe.